pi-2r/devfest2025-La-Guerre-des-Prompts-attaques-et-defenses-au-royaume-des-LLM/step_2.md

-#  Pourquoi la sécurité des LLM est-elle Cruciale ?
+#  Pourquoi la sécurité des LLM est-elle cruciale ?

 [<img src="img/step2.png" alt="gandalf" >](https://www.youtube.com/watch?v=whF2na8AIbw)
 > "The year 3434 of the Second Age.
 Here follows the account of Isildur, High King of Gondor, and the finding of the ring